puppeteer/puppeteer/docs/api.md

 #### event: 'request'
 - <[Request]>

 Emitted when a page issues a request.
 The [request] object is a read-only object.
-In order to intercept and mutate requests, see [page.setRequestInterceptor](#pagesetrequestinterceptorinterceptor)
+In order to intercept and mutate requests, see `page.setRequestInterceptionEnabled`.

 #### event: 'requestfailed'
 - <[Request]>